ryanbradshawcodes/My-Website/content/project/data-collection-1.md

 ## Motivation

 This is the first task outlined on the Gantt chart following the project specification submission.
+This task involves collecting, formatting, and cleaning the data necessary for the foundational model.

 ## 16/10/23